African Americans Fighting Alzheimer’s in Midlife (AA-FAiM)

 R01-AG054059

-The Inclusion of Under-Represented Groups Core, or the IURG Core, is part of the Wisconsin Alzheimer’s Disease Research Center.
+The Community Partnerships Core, or the IURG Core, is part of the Wisconsin Alzheimer’s Disease Research Center.
 The IURG Core currently works with the Wisconsin ADRC’s Clinical; Outreach, Recruitment and Engagement (ORE); Data Management and Statistical (DMS); and Biomarker cores to identify and resolve the barriers to research participation for African Americans and Native Americans.

 Study PI: Sanjay Asthana, MD (center); Carey Gleason, PhD, MS (core)